The Boxtrolls: Plot

-At a ball held to commemorate the purchase of a giant cheese wheel called the Briehemoth, which was foolishly made using the funds for a children's hospital, Eggs tries to confront Portley-Rind, but is confronted by Snatcher (disguised as a woman named "Madame Frou-Frou").
+At a ball held to commemorate the purchase of a giant cheese wheel called the Briehemoth, Eggs tries to confront Portley-Rind, but is confronted by Snatcher (disguised as a woman named "Madame Frou-Frou").
 Whilst trying to avoid Snatcher, Eggs inadvertently knocks the cheese wheel into a river.
 Eggs announces himself to the party as the Trubshaw Baby, but no one believes him, including Portley-Rind, who is too upset about losing the cheese wheel.

-Eggs tries to persuade the remaining Boxtrolls to flee for their own safety, but unknowingly demoralises them.
-Snatcher digs into the caves and captures them all.
-Eggs awakens to find his father Herbert Trubshaw a prisoner beside him.
+Eggs tries to persuade the remaining Boxtrolls to flee for their own safety, but unknowingly demoralizes them.
+Snatcher digs into their caves with his new machine and captures them all.
+Eggs awakens to find his father, Herbert Trubshaw, alive and imprisoned beside him.
 He sees the Boxtrolls stacked in a crusher and begs them to leave their boxes and run, but they are seemingly killed by the crusher.

 Snatcher drives his machine to Lord Portley-Rind's house, shows him the flattened boxes as proof of the Boxtrolls' extinction, and demands Portley-Rind's white hat in exchange for killing the last Boxtroll, which is actually Eggs disguised.
 The Boxtrolls, who have escaped from the crusher, free Eggs while Herbert reveals himself, causing Portley-Rind and the citizens to realize that Snatcher lied to them.
 With his plot exposed, Snatcher tries to take Portley-Rind's hat by force; two of his henchmen, Mr. Trout and Mr. Pickles, turn against him and help the Boxtrolls disable the machine, which falls on Snatcher's right-hand man Mr. Gristle and crushes him to death.
-Eggs and Snatcher are thrown clear and land on the recovered Briehemoth, which triggers Snatcher's cheese allergy and causes him to swell to a grotesque size.
-He seizes Winnie and forces Lord Portley-Rind to give up his hat in exchange for her safety, but after tasting an aged cheese sample, his cheese allergy finally sets off and he explodes into pieces, killing him.
+Eggs and Snatcher are thrown clear and land on the recovered Briehemoth, which sets off Snatcher's cheese allergy and causes him to swell to a grotesque monstrous size.
+He then holds Winnie hostage and forces Lord Portley-Rind to give up his hat in exchange for her safety, but eventually explodes after eating one last tiny cheese piece.

-With Snatcher's plot foiled, the townspeople and Boxtrolls agree to form a peaceful coexistence with each other.
+With Snatcher dead and his plot foiled, the townspeople and Boxtrolls agree to form a peaceful coexistence with each other.
 Winnie tells the tale of Snatcher's end to a crowd while Fish, Eggs and Herbert drive off in one of Herbert's contraptions.